evannetwork/evannetwork.github.io/dev/hello-world.md

 $ truffle develop
 ```

-And it will start an isolated development blockchain with the  [ truffle development console](http://truffleframework.com/docs/advanced/commands)<sup>[+]</sup> for you.
+And it will initiate an isolated development blockchain with the [ truffle development console](http://truffleframework.com/docs/advanced/commands)<sup>[+]</sup> for you.
-You can compile, deploy, test and debug your contracts there, and only when you are satisfied with that,
-you deploy it on the shared blockchain.
+You can compile, deploy, test and debug your contracts there, and only when you are satisfied you deploy them on the shared blockchain.

-Something to keep in mind is, that every time you start `truffle develop` a fresh and new network is created, so you need to clear the `build/` directory and recompile and redeploy (migrate) the contracts whenever you restart it, or the accounts won't match.
+Something to keep in mind is that every time you start `truffle develop` a fresh and new network is created, so you need to clear the `build/` directory and recompile and redeploy (migrate) the contracts whenever you restart it, or the accounts won't match.

 ## Deploying the Contract
-If you are ready to test your contract in a wider context and share it start the console,
+If you are ready to test your contract in a wider context and to share it, start the console,

 ```sh
 $ truffle console --network dev
 ```

-or still used the local development network with `truffle develop`
+or alternatively proceed using the local development network with `truffle develop`

 ```
 truffle(dev)> create migration HelloWorld